Nov.19, 2010 in Mobile tracking by Alex Zaah

 TxPwr – power level, usually 0~19

-You also need a database of the GPS coordinates (latitude, longitude, altitude) of each base station to calculate the distance from the cell tower your cell phone connected to, then you can get a circle and you cell phone could be anywhere in that circle.
-But if the cell tower contains three Cell ID, the location could be more accurate (see below).
+You also need a database of the GPS coordinates (latitude, longitude, altitude) of each base station to calculate the distance from the cell tower your cell phone connected to, then you can get a circle and you handset could be anywhere in that circle.
+But if the cell tower contains three Cell ID (three sectors), the location could be more accurate (see below).

-Actually, if you can obtain your LAC and CID, you can find your rough location as well.
-In fact Google Maps for mobile uses base stations to locate your cell phone as well, it has a unique feature called my location, you can view your location even you do not have GPS, it use nearby cell towers (three or more for more exact location) to find your location.
-If you have GPS, Google Maps will acquire the coordinates and other information of your nearby GPS and upload them to Google location servers.
+Actually, if you can obtain your LAC and CID, you can find your phone’s rough location (which in fact is the location of the cell site) as well.
+Google Maps for mobile uses base stations to locate your cell phone too.
+It has a unique feature called my location, you can view your location even your phone do not have GPS, it use nearby cell towers (three or more for more precise location, see below) to find your location.
+If you have GPS, Google Maps will acquire the coordinates and other information of your nearby cell sites and upload them to Google severs for location service.

-Five types of GSM cell tower based cell phone tracking
+Five types of GSM cell tower based mobile tracking

 1. TA or CellID+TA.
 This is what we discussed above.

-2. AOA (Angle of Arrival) It’s also widely used in GSM tracking, it’s called triangulation as well, it requires at least two (usually three) cell towers to locate a cell phone, and three base station can improve the accuracy.
+2. AOA (Angle of Arrival) It’s also widely used in GSM tracking.
+It’s called triangulation as well, it requires at least two (usually three or more) cell towers to pinpoint a mobile device, and three base station can improve the accuracy.
 The base station utilize a special antenna array to survey the direction of the signal, and the intersect of the two lines of direction surveyed by two base stations is the location of a cell phone, however, the accuracy decreases when the distance get longer.

 3. TOA (Time of Arrival)